You can find business lessons everywhere – if you can spot them.

 Bring something new to the table, something fresh.
 Changing your perspective and acting differently is the only way to get different (and hopefully better) results.

-7. Analyse the Context and Act Quickly
+7. Analyze the Context and Act Quickly

 You just can’t do random things and expect them to work just like magic.

-Analyse the situation, make an educated guess and act quickly.
+Analyze the situation, make an educated guess and act quickly.